shevkoplyas/read_multiple_huge_db_without_joining/README.md

         hdbr = new HistoricalDataPlayer(algo);
         hdbr.historical_data_replay(historical_data_folder, from_epoch_s, to_epoch_s);

-  - class HistoricalDBReader handles single db file (opens db, select rows, holds the cursor (ResultSet rs) for single table from that file)
+  - class HistoricalDBReader handles single db file (opens db, selects rows, holds the cursor (ResultSet rs) for single table from that file)

   - and "the meat" of the project is inside class HistoricalDataPlayer!
     HistoricalDataPlayer would create an array of HistoricalDBReaders like this: